Omolewa-Adetoro/Data-Analytics-Portfolio/README.md

  **Link To Project:** https://github.com/Omolewa-Adetoro/Data-Analytics-Portfolio/tree/main/Best%20Batting%20And%20Bowling%20Performance

-   ## 3. Sales Insight
+   ## 3. Covid_19 Analysis
  **Description**
- This projects uses data to create a dashboard to provide sales insight in real time.
+ This projects looks at the affects covid has created.

   **Tools:**